Thomas Stevens (cyclist): America

 In 1884 he acquired a black-enameled Columbia 50-inch 'Standard' penny-farthing with nickel-plated wheels, built by the Pope Manufacturing Company of Chicago.
-He packed his handlebar bag with socks, a spare shirt, a raincoat that doubled as tent and bedroll, and a pocket revolver (described as a "bull-dog revolver", perhaps a British Bull Dog revolver) and left San Francisco at 8 o'clock on 22 April 1884.
+He packed his handlebar bag with socks, a spare shirt, a raincoat that doubled as tent and bedroll, and a pocket revolver (described as a "bull-dog revolver", probably a British Bull Dog revolver) and left San Francisco at 8 o'clock on 22 April 1884.
 From Sacramento, Stevens travelled through the Sierra Nevada Mountains to Nevada, Utah, and Wyoming.
 En route, he was greeted by members of local bicycle clubs, most prominently the president of a chapter of the League of American Wheelmen in Laramie, Wyoming.
-He had never seen North America east of the Mississippi.
-He reached Boston after 3,700 miles on wagon trails, railways, canal towpaths and public roads, to complete the first transcontinental bicycle ride on 4 August 1884.
+He had never seen North America east of the Mississippi before.
+He reached Boston, after 3,700 miles on wagon trails, railways, canal towpaths and public roads, to complete the first transcontinental bicycle ride on 4 August 1884.

 Harper's reported: "More than one-third of the route followed by Mr. Stevens had to be walked.
 Eighty-three and a half days of actual travel and twenty days' stoppage for wet weather, etc., made one hundred and three and a half days occupied in reaching Boston, the distance by wagon-road being about 3,700 miles.
 He followed the old California trail most of the way across the plains and mountains, astonishing the Indians, and meeting with many strange adventures."

 Thomas Wentworth Higginson, who heard Stevens speak at the Massachusetts Bicycle Club, said: "He seemed like Jules Verne, telling his own wonderful performances, or like a contemporary Sinbad the Sailor.
 We found that modern mechanical invention, instead of disenchanting the universe, had really afforded the means of exploring its marvels the more surely.
 Instead of going round the world with a rifle, for the purpose of killing something – or with a bundle of tracts, in order to convert somebody – this bold youth simply went round the globe to see the people who were on it; and since he always had something to show them as interesting as anything that they could show him, he made his way among all nations."